raj-prince/learn-java/README.md

 * Socket provides InputStream for reading a message and OutputStream for writing something.

 * Here, we only illustrated a simple demo of message passing b/w two devices using socket.

+# Multi-Threading

+* A thread is a separate 'thread of execution'.
+In other words a separate call stack.

+* main() method is also a thread called by JVM.

+* Just pass a runnable instance to Thread constructor to create a thread.
+Call start() method of thread to get in Runnable state of a thread.
+Execution of the thread is controlled by Thread schedular.

+* 'synchronized' keyword is used to make a method atomic.

+* Need to handle deadlock when you are working on multi-threaded application.